Entry requirements (Dutch degree)

 Knowledge about theories of (quantitative) social science methods and statistics

 The Communication Science Master’s programme has its roots in sociobehavioural sciences.
 In line with its sociobehavioural tradition, the programme attempts to teach you how to systematically observe and measure the effects of media and communication.
 In order to make the most of our Master’s programme in Communication Science, you must be at ease with the use of certain sociobehavioural data collection methods (such as survey design, experimental design), and statistical models to analyse the data (such as measurement models, linear regression, and analysis of variance).
-This level of knowledge has to be confirmed by the content of your courses during the academic Bachelor’s programme.
+This level of knowledge has to be confirmed by the content of your courses during the academic Bachelor’s and/or Master's programme.
 Work experience is not taken into consideration.

 Experience in conducting empirical research with the use of inferential statistics

 Besides knowledge of social science methods and statistics, we require you to be able to conduct and evaluate quantitative empirical research.
-This will be evaluated based on research papers written during the Bachelor’s programme.
+This will be evaluated based on research papers written during the Bachelor’s and/or Master's programme.

 If you have any further questions after reading the application instructions, please contact our admissions office: